 Have you ever found yourself gazing toward the sky on a clear night and wondering which planets, stars, and constellations are looking back at you?
-Whether you’re tuning in for Earth’s once-a-year brush with a meteor field, or plan to polish up on your constellation trivia, New York State offers a multitude of educational and interactive sites to stargaze and learn more about the night sky—visit these observatories, planetariums, and dark sky destinations.
+Whether you’re preparing to experience the total solar eclipse happening in April 2024, Earth’s once-a-year brush with a meteor field, or plan to polish up on your constellation trivia, New York State offers a multitude of educational and interactive sites to stargaze and learn more about the night sky—visit these observatories, planetariums, and dark sky destinations.

 Martz-Kohl Observatory (Chautauqua-Allegheny)

 Have you ever wondered what deep space looks like?
 Or wanted to see the Moon’s Sea of Tranquility “up close?”
 Head to the Martz-Kohl Observatory in Frewsburg!
 The observatory’s two telescopes have the power to peer into deep space and photograph distant stars and planets.
 Join amateur astronomers for public discussions and stargazing parties.
 Check the calendar for Open Observatory nights that offer guided viewings of the night sky as long as it’s clear out.
 Visit during special program nights to learn more about planets and constellations, as well as to attend lectures from astronomy experts.

 Kopernik Observatory & Science Center (Central New York)